 The intended goal of visual odometry is (relative) localization while the camera is in motion.
 Therefore, three simulation experiments are investigated where the camera is in motion to test the response of the gaze control algorithm to motion of the base.
-In both experiments the motion of the base consists of a linear trajectory.
-More specifically, a constant base velocity v_b of $0.5 \,\mathrm{m\,s^{-1}}$ is applied.
+In all motion experiments the motion of the base consists of a linear trajectory.
+The motion profile consists of a sinusoidal step motion profile[15] from the start to the end position within a specified period of time, see figure 4.51.
 All three penalties are applied as well.
+The effect of a varying (average) base velocity is examined and compared with respect to the baseline: the performance metric response without the designed gaze control algorithm applied.